 - Home and Community Based Services Programs.
 HCBS programs offer waivers for some personal emergency response services.
-HCBS programs may offer assistance up to $75 per month to cover monthly monitoring, while others could offer one-time payments to cover equipment cost and start-up fees.
-These programs vary from state to state, so check here to see what your state’s HCBS program covers.
+HCBS programs may offer assistance up to $75 per month to cover monthly monitoring, while others could offer one-time payments to cover equipment costs and start-up fees.
+These programs vary from state to state, so check CMS’s State Resources Map to see what your state’s HCBS program covers.

 - Consumer Directed Services.
 Some states will provide funding for health-related costs for seniors without placing restrictions on what these funds can be used for.
 That means you could receive these funds and use them to pay for a medical alert system.
 Check your state’s policy here.

 - Money Follows the Person.
 These Medicaid programs are designed to assist seniors living in nursing homes or assisted living communities in returning to their homes or move in with a relative.
 These programs pay for services that contribute to this goal, including medical alert systems.
-Your state may call this program by a different name, so check here to find out what your state offers.
+Your state may call this program by a different name, so check the Money Follows the Person page to find out what your state offers.

 - Medicaid State Plan Personal Care Attendant Programs.
 Depending on where you live, these programs offer financial assistance to cover the cost of caregiving.
 This may extend to a medical alert system.
-These programs work similarly to HCBS programs, and the pay is about the same.
+Medicaid’s Home Care Benefits work similarly to HCBS programs, and the pay is about the same.

 Other funding options